ThekraMahmoud/diasugar-showcase/README.md

 # DiaSugar – Smart Diabetes Management Application

-DiaSugar is an intelligent mobile application developed using Flutter and Firebase to support diabetes management through real-time monitoring, communication, and personalized healthcare features.
+DiaSugar is a smart healthcare mobile application developed using Flutter and Firebase to support real-time diabetes management and improve patient-doctor communication.
 ---

 # Project Poster